 Student evaluation is one of the methods used for improving the quality of teaching at King's College.
 This survey will provide this instructor with valuable feedback on teaching effectiveness.
-Your name is NOT required, and all information is confidential.
-Please complete this survey as accurately and honestly as possible.
+Your name is NOT required, and all information is confidential Please complete this survey as accurately and honestly as possible.
 You should base your responses on this instructor's teaching in this course.
 Please read each statement very carefully before making your selection.
 LEARNING 1.
 You found the course intellectually challenging and stimulating.
 0 Strongly Disagree 0 Disagree 0 Somewhat Disagree 0 Undecided or Neutral 0 Somewhat Agree 0 Agree 0 Strongly Agree 0 Unable to Judge 2.
 You have learned something which you consider valuable.
-0 Strongly Disagree 0 Disagree 0 Somewhat Disagree 0 Undecided or Neutral 0 Somewhat Agree 0 Agree 0 Strongly Agree 0 Unable to Judge
+0 Strongly Disagree 0 Disagree 0 Somewhat Disagree 0 Somewhat Disagree 0 Somewhat Disagree 0 Somewhat Agree 0 Agree 0 Strongly Agree 0 Unable to Judge o onabio to daago